-A minor in political science is a great choice for students who are interested in the world around them.
-In addition to learning about U.S. or world politics, minors can take advantage of the many experiential learning activities (local internships, Washington Center, Model European Union, summer study tours, study abroad) that political science offers.
+A minor in Political Science is a great choice for students who are interested in the world around them.
+In addition to learning about U.S. or world politics, minors can take advantage of the many experiential learning activities (local internships, Washington Center, summer study tours, study abroad) that Political Science offers.
 The minor also helps students sharpen and broaden their reading, research, presentation, writing, and analytic skills.
 A minor in International Relations allows students to combine courses in Political Science, Modern History and International Economics.
 The Justice & Ethics and the Law minor emphasizes the ethics, corporate, social and political structures that underline the law.

 Many members of the political science faculty have been recognized within the University as outstanding teachers and scholars.
 They have received awards for their work in the classroom and have published their research in first-rate outlets.
 Class sizes are generally small.
 The introductory courses for first-year majors tend to have a maximum of twenty students.
 Upper division classes are capped at twenty-five.
 This small size allows for students and faculty to develop strong relationships and for interesting classroom presentations and interactions.
 Faculty are energetic and expert in the material they teach, and their enthusiasm infuses the classroom.